ansys/scade-design-rules/doc/source/rules/modelling/all_private_operators_are_used.rst

-.. index:: single: All Private Operators Are Used
+.. index:: single: All private operators are used

 All private operators are used
 ==============================